It's a Hard Life: Composition

+Critical reception

+Upon its release as a single, Martin Townsend of Number One picked "It's a Hard Life" as the magazine's single of the week, describing it as a "lush and melodic song".
+Tom Hibbert of Smash Hits considered it to be a "return to the style of old with a lush ballad featuring a breathy, operatic Freddie Mercury and one of those sumptuous Brian May guitar solos".
+Howard Johnson, writing for Kerrang!, felt the song was a "revisit" of the band's 1980 hit "Play the Game".
+He continued that "isn't necessarily a bad thing considering some of the guff that Queen have been releasing recently, but it ain't no 'Seven Seas of Rhye'".
+Eleanor Levy of Record Mirror was critical, calling it a "cynical repetition of past glories with a beginning that could be 'Bohemian Rhapsody' and an overall feeling of lethargy".
+In the US, Billboard wrote, "Always a new trick up the sleeve of those rhapsodic bohemians; first a 'Pagliacci' quote, then an acoustic interlude, and on into all the deadpan high drama that can fit into four minutes."

 Music video

 The accompanying music video, directed by Tim Pope and produced by Gordon Lewis, has been created in an operatic "style," with the band and extras appearing in period "operatic-style" costume.
 The video also featured an unusual "skull and bones"-themed guitar that cost more than £1,000, played by May, which can also be seen on the single's cover, and also relied heavily on the use of alchemist and pagan symbols and symbolism.

 The band found the costumes hot and uncomfortable, and the "eyes" on Mercury's outfit were ridiculed by the others, saying he looked "like a giant prawn".
 Both Brian May and Roger Taylor groaned out loud when shown this video during their commentary for the Greatest Video Hits 2 collection.
 Taylor, who openly admits to "loving the record, but really hating the video", said in the commentary: “I think we look more stupid in this video than any other artists has looked in a video."
 May pointed out more positively that the video was an ironic take, as it portrayed Mercury as a wealthy man singing about how hard life and love are, and at that point Mercury in real life possessed great wealth but was still searching for love.

 The video was filmed at the Arnold & Richter studio in Munich.
 Actors Kurt Raab and Barbara Valentin, friends of Mercury, can be seen as extras.
 Ingrid Mack, who is married to record producer Reinhold Mack and a friend of the band, is also featured.